korochun/2D-Ideal-Gas/README.md

 Although this project is old and inactive, there are a few possible improvements if I do get to working on it again:

-- use OpenGL instead of AWT to increace performance;
+- use OpenGL instead of AWT to increace performance
-- rewrite in rust for the same reason;
+- rewrite in rust for the same reason
-- rework the collision system to allow for interpolation.
+- rework the collision system to allow for interpolation